Warnings as flood risk remains

 Some train services were cancelled as railway lines were submerged and a number of flights from Gatwick Airport were also affected.

-Almost the entire May average of 50mm (2in) of rain fell in the region in a matter of hours.
+Almost the entire May average of 50mm (2in) of rain fell in a matter of hours.

-A spokesman for Kent Highways said: "We have had more calls in the past few hours than we normally get in two weeks."
+A spokesman for Kent Highways said teams were still out working to clear flood water from roads on Wednesday.

 The worst problems were in Maidstone, Gravesham and Swale, in the north-east of the county.

+"Water was oozing out of everything and flooding around the house from beginning to end.
+The bed is soaked, the settees are soaked.
+I cannot sit on them.
+I can't even go to bed.

+"I just couldn't believe it, it's devastating.
+I really don't know what I'm going to do."

-Stretches of the M2 - a key route from London towards the Kent coast - were also closed while members of the emergency services and Highways England cleared flood water from the carriageways.
+Stretches of the M2 - a key route from London towards the Kent coast - were also closed while the emergency services and Highways England cleared flood water from the carriageways.

 London was also badly hit with about 30 houses flooded by up to 25in (64cm) of water in Erith, south-east London.